Michael MacGrath: Judicial career

 MacGrath was appointed to the High Court in January 2018.
-He was appointed following a vacancy created at the retirement of Henry Abbott.
+He was appointment came following a vacancy created at the retirement of Judge Henry Abbott.

 He has presided over cases involving commercial law, regulatory law, judicial review, employment law, and medical negligence.

 In the midst of a judicial review hearing in 2019, a lay litigant unsuccessfully attempted to effect a citizen's arrest against him.
 In 2019, he decided against the Friends of the Irish Environment which sought to challenge governmental policy on climate change and reducing carbon emissions.
 The decision was appealed to the Supreme Court of Ireland with a hearing in June 2020.

+He was elevated as a judge of the Court of Appeal in July 2024, and was appointed by President Michael D. Higgins.

+In July 2025 MacGrath was appointed Chair of the Commission of Investigation into the Handling of Historical Child Sexual Abuse in Schools.